trevor-trinh/exchange/README.md

 - consider hexagon architecture
 - opt for simpler impl rather than repository pattern
 - use sqlx prepare
+- decide on bigdecimal or u128. make conversion from db and domain

 ### frontend dev